sogladev/mod-vanilla-naxxramas/.github/README.md

 * New Naxxramas difficulty 10man heroic which hosts level 60 version of Naxxramas
 * Restores no longer accessible NPCs, quests and items related to the original Naxxramas
 * Restore flying Naxxramas in Plaguewood
+* Add the original beta Naxxramas entrance in the back of Stratholme
+* Restore Naxxramas attunement and a shortcut in EPL usable after entering  once through the Stratholme entrance
-* Enter from either Stratholme instance, through a teleporter located in Plaguewood near the original entrance or the original entrance with an optional patch
+* Add a shortcut to Naxxramas via a teleporter gameobject in EPL located in the closest Ziggurath to the Cauldron placed at the original Naxx teleporter location.
+An optional patch to restore the original entrance in EPL is added in `/optional`
-* Power level adjustments (WIP) to vanilla values
+* Power level adjustments to vanilla values.
+[Feedback wanted](https://github.com/sogladev/mod-vanilla-naxxramas/discussions/58)

 ![See Wiki for a summary of changes with pictures](https://github.com/sogladev/mod-vanilla-naxxramas/wiki/02-Summary-of-changes-with-pictures)